-This week has been a struggle for me emotionally.
-When that happens, I use Affirmations to help me focus and bring some form of clarity into what I’m dealing with.
+When life seems to be an emotional struggle think about using affirmations.
+Affirmations usually help me focus and bring some form of clarity into what I’m dealing with.
 Affirmations play a pivotal part in helping the subconscious mind, retrain the way the conscious mind thinks.

-Affirmations need to resonate with you, with what you’re dealing with.
+Affirmations need to resonate with what we’re dealing with.
 For example, if you lack confidence your affirmations should include mantras associated with confidence, so that eventually you will begin to feel and see yourself as being confident.

 Affirmations have to be written in the present tense.
 The subconscious mind only articulates what you tell it.
 It cannot work out something that hasn’t yet happened.